Philip Hollobone

-Philip Thomas Hollobone (born 7 November 1964) is a British Conservative Party politician and former investment banker.
-He has been the Member of Parliament for Kettering since the 2005 general election.
+Philip Thomas Hollobone (born 7 November 1964) is a former British Conservative Party politician and former investment banker.
+He was the Member of Parliament for Kettering from the 2005 general election to the 2024 general election.

 Early life

 Hollobone was born on 7 November 1964 in Bromley, Kent.
 He was privately educated at Dulwich College, where he was a contemporary of former UKIP leader Nigel Farage.
 He went on to study at Lady Margaret Hall, Oxford where he was awarded a BA degree in Modern History and Economics.
 He was a member of the Oxford University branch of the Conservative Monday Club – a 'hard right' pressure group that was later disassociated from the Conservative Party over its policies, such as the voluntary repatriation of ethnic minorities.